nomad-xyz/monorepo/packages/local-environment/README.md

 #Just to make sure build isn't stuck in some sort of weird state...
 yarn deploy build
 ```

+The following should be done inside local-environment package root.

 Create a .env file with: